IM0000/data-scraping/PRPs/phase2-message-queue.md

-# PRP-2: Message Queue System
+# PRP-2: RabbitMQ RPC Communication System

 ## Goal

-Implement a Redis-based message queue system for distributed communication between the Gateway and Workers.
-The system should handle task queuing, worker health monitoring, and reliable message delivery with retry mechanisms.
+Implement a RabbitMQ-based RPC communication system for distributed communication between the Gateway and Workers.
+The system should handle synchronous request-response patterns using correlation_id and reply_to queues, with robust error handling and timeout mechanisms.

 ## Why

+- **Synchronous communication**: Enables gateway to wait for worker responses synchronously
 - **Decoupling**: Separates Gateway and Worker components for better scalability
-- **Reliability**: Ensures tasks are not lost even if workers are temporarily unavailable
+- **Reliability**: RabbitMQ provides guaranteed message delivery and persistence
 - **Scalability**: Supports multiple worker instances and horizontal scaling
 - **Monitoring**: Provides visibility into task status and worker health
-- **Load balancing**: Distributes tasks efficiently across available workers
+- **Load balancing**: Distributes tasks efficiently across available workers using RabbitMQ's built-in load balancing

 ## What

-Build a comprehensive message queue system that includes:
+Build a comprehensive RabbitMQ RPC system that includes:

-- Redis-based task queue with priority support
+- RabbitMQ-based RPC pattern with correlation_id and reply_to queues
+- Task queue management for worker task distribution
-- Worker registration and health monitoring
+- Worker health monitoring and registration
-- Task lifecycle management (pending, processing, completed, failed)
-- Dead letter queue for failed tasks
+- Timeout handling for synchronous responses
+- Error handling and retry mechanisms
-- Rate limiting and backpressure handling
+- Connection pooling and recovery
 - Real-time status updates and metrics

 ### Success Criteria

+- [ ] RPC pattern works correctly with correlation_id matching
-- [ ] Tasks are queued and processed reliably
+- [ ] Gateway can send tasks and receive responses synchronously
 - [ ] Worker health monitoring works correctly
 - [ ] Failed tasks are handled gracefully with retry logic
 - [ ] System can handle multiple workers concurrently
-- [ ] Real-time status updates are available
+- [ ] Timeout handling works for long-running tasks
 - [ ] All validation gates pass

 ## All Needed Context